-He presently serves as a Board Member of the City of Miami Parking Authority and served as an independent director of the board of Equity One (NYSE:EQY).
+He presently serves as a Board Member and Finance Chairperson of the Miami Parking Authority and served as an independent director of the board of Equity One (NYSE:EQY).
 He also served on their Compensation Committee, Audit Committee, and Governance and Nominating Committee.

 Jim is a former board member and president of the South Florida Chapter of the Association for Corporate Growth.
 He is also a former advisory board member of the University of Miami’s “The Launch Pad” business incubator program for entrepreneurs.
 He has served on the executive committee of Broad and Cassel, one of Florida’s largest law firms.
 He has been a member of the American Association of Arbitrators, National Investment Banking Association, and the NASD Board of Arbitrators.
 He was also a longtime columnist for The Miami Herald writing about emerging trends and strategies and tactics for middle-market business owners.